NORD gratefully acknowledges Paul Adams, MD, Professor of Medicine, University of Western Ontario, for assistance in the preparation of this report.

-Classic hereditary hemochromatosis is caused by mutations of the HFE gene.
-This mutation is inherited as an autosomal recessive trait.
+Classic hereditary hemochromatosis is caused by changes (mutations) of the HFE gene.
+This mutation is inherited in an autosomal recessive pattern.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.

 Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
 The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25 percent with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50 percent with each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25 percent.
 The risk is the same for males and females.